finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 - Game-Play: Setup gamepad and keyboard shortcuts/hotkeys for Game-Play and Settings
 - Games: Ability to re-skin CGS per game, changing the look of the buttons, background, scroll bar, etc
 - Integration: Private Lobbies & Deep links to join multiplayer rooms
-- Platforms: Productionize WebGL version by adding fullscreen and enabling Multiplayer and Developer Mode
+- Platforms: Productionize WebGL version by enabling Multiplayer and Developer Mode
 - Platforms: Full controller support (Steam)
 - Integration: Database for user-created card games, with in-app automation to upload and download from this database (Steam Workshop?)
 - Accessibility: Tutorial Video for How-To-Play